-Our board of directors has established an audit committee, a compensation committee and a nominating and corporate governance committee, each of which has the composition and responsibilities described below.
+Our board of directors has established an audit committee, a compensation committee and a nominating and corporate governance committee, each of which will have the composition and responsibilities described below upon effectiveness of the Registration Statement of which this prospectus forms a part.
 Our board of directors may establish other committees to facilitate the management of our business.
 Members serve on these committees until their resignation or until otherwise determined by our board of directors.
 Each committee intends to adopt a written charter that satisfies the applicable rules and regulations of the SEC and Nasdaq Listing Rules, which we will post on our website at www.cogrx.com upon the closing of this offering.